Requests for new websites and intranets

 • 'Central’ content should generally be part of (or under the umbrella of) the main Oxford University website (Oxweb).

-This applies to new Mosaic site requests, but existing Mosaic websites do not need to complete this process.
-These sites will be managed by the Transforming Oxford’s Digital Communications Migration project, and onboarding to the new platform will be managed via the programme.
+Please note, existing Mosaic sites do not need to follow this process, as their migration will be carried out by the Transforming Oxford’s Digital Communications Migration Project, with onboarding to Fresco coordinated through the programme.

 This consistent presentation ensures a unified digital presence, making it easier for users to find reliable and authoritative information.
 Using these services also provides site owners with platforms that are secure, stable and compliant.